mcmattson/Block-and-Stream-Ciphers/docs/README.txt

 ================ Programming Assignment 1 ===============
-This assignment introduces students to the concepts of block ciphers and stream ciphers.
+This project aims to introduce the concepts of block ciphers and stream ciphers.
 Block ciphers encrypt data in fixed-size blocks of n bits, while stream ciphers encrypt data one bit at a time.
-The program reads an input file, applies the described algorithms, and outputs a file.
+The program reads an input file, applies specified algorithms, and produces an output file.

 ==================== Requirements ========================
-The program requires five arguments in the specified order and performs appropriate error checks for each.
+The program requires five arguments in the specified order, with validation checks for each argument to ensure correctness.

-The first argument determines the cipher type: 'B' for a block cipher or 'S' for a stream cipher.
-The program ends with an error message if any value other than 'B' or 'S' is entered.
+The first argument specifies the cipher type: 'B' for block cipher or 'S' for stream cipher.
+The program terminates with an error message if any other value is provided.

-The second argument is the input file name.
-The program terminates with an error if the file is not found.
+The second argument is the name of the input file.
+The program exits with an error if the file cannot be found.

-The third argument is the output file name.
+The third argument is the name of the output file.
+If not found, program will create a new file.

-The fourth argument is the keyfile, which contains the symmetric key in ASCII ("COMPUTER76543210").
+The fourth argument is the keyfile, containing the symmetric key in ASCII format (e.g., "COMPUTER76543210").
-For Block Encryption Mode, the key size is 128 bits (16 bytes).
-Any length is acceptable for Stream Encryption Mode.
-The program reads the keyfile and encrypts the input file's plaintext.
-The keyfile does not include a newline character at the end.
+For Block Encryption Mode, the key size is 128 bits (16 bytes), while any length is acceptable for Stream Encryption Mode.
+The program uses this key for encryption, assuming no newline character at the end of the key.
+The program exits with an error if the file cannot be found.

-The fifth argument is the operation mode, 'E' for encryption or 'D' for decryption.
-While the same module can be used for stream ciphers in both modes, block ciphers require different treatments as detailed in the algorithm descriptions.
+The fifth argument indicates the mode of operation: 'E' for encryption or 'D' for decryption.
+Different modules may be needed for each mode, especially for block ciphers, as described in the algorithms section.

-The program processes the input file as data, including end-of-line characters, and assumes the file is in multiples of 8 bits.
-The output file is generated based on the arguments.
-For block mode, the output should be in 128-bit blocks, padding incomplete blocks with 0X81 bytes.
-In stream mode, the output should maintain 8-bit multiples.
+The program processes the input file, treating end-of-line characters as regular data, and assumes the file is in multiples of 8 bits.
+Output files are generated based on the mode, with block mode requiring 128-bit blocks and padding for blocks under this length using 0X81 bytes.
+Stream mode maintains 8-bit multiples without specific padding requirements.
 An empty input file results in an empty output file.

 ==================== Block cipher ========================
 Encryption is a three-step process: padding (if necessary), encrypting (using XOR), and swapping.